N07070/Dashboard/README.md

 * *Smart* : It should provide useful information without me needing any interaction, or at least as little as possible.
 * *Small* : It should be small enough to not monopolize the entire dashboard, yet big enough to be relevant.
 * *Useful* : It should display something I want to know about.
 For example, I'd like to see a beautiful image of mountains display through the day.
+Most of the time, if it fits into the UNIX philosophies : do one one thing and do it well, then it should be okay.
 Can you do that ?
 Great !

 ### How should I make one ?